reapp/reapp-ui/docs/components/Card.md

 ### Card

+**In Progress**

-Unfinished, will be used for tinder-style swipe cards.
+Unfinished, will be used for both regular and tinder-style swipe cards.

 Props:
 ```